 Alternatively, some editing packages have apps that you can download and transfer your footage from your device, which will then appear within the editing package.

 You can add a voiceover in a number of ways depending on what software you are using to edit your video.
 The software may have a built-in voiceover tool which you could use to record it while watching the completed video.

 Otherwise you could use your mobile device or camera to record a clip as you have done with all your visual shots, but when you bring it in to add to the edit you just use the audio and disregard the visuals.

 Most editing software’s or apps allow you to rotate your clips, however this will mean everything is on its side so it’s best to remember to record landscape if that is what you are after for your final film.

 You can edit on just about anything device from a desktop computer to a laptop to a mobile phone.

-There are various different editing softwares/apps that you can get for each of the devices.
+There are various different editing software/apps that you can get for each of the devices.
 Some work from the machine itself so you’ll have to make sure your clips are available on that particular machine.
-While others work online and clips are stored within the cloud and are therefore accessible on any computer or device.
+While others work online, with clips are stored within the cloud and are therefore accessible on any computer or device.

 Video should be the largest quality you can have it, but you should consult the platform of where it’s going to hosted once completed about their requirements.

 1920 x 1080 is full HD